sanjaybasu/claimsrisk/README.md

   >
   > Jeremy A. Irvin, Andrew A. Kondrich, Michael Ko, Pranav Rajpurkar, Behzad Haghgoo, Bruce E. Landon, Robert Phillips, Stephen Petterson, Andrew Y. Ng, Sanjay Basu

-Includes a script `process.py` to transform CSV files containing demographic and diagnoses information into processed inputs for learning models, and `model.py` which trains a lightgbm model using 3-fold CV on such formatted data.
+Includes a script `preprocess.py` to transform CSV files containing demographic and diagnoses information into processed inputs for learning models, and `train.py` which trains a LightGBM model using 3-fold CV on this formatted data.

 ## Usage

 ### Environment Setup